04xRaynal/NotePad_JavaSwing_--RightText--/README.md

 A new Menu for Advanced Features.

-Advanced features will include code editor for Java, C++, Python, JavaScript A ToolBar below the MenuBar, for actions on the code written.
+Advanced features will include code editor for Java, C++, Python, JavaScript.
+A ToolBar below the MenuBar, for actions on the code written.

 A Sticky Notes Feature, to save limited text notes.